Good and bad human foods: What to feed and what to not feed your dog

 Symptoms of ingestion of foods harmful to dogs

 If your dog ingests any of these or other dangerous foods for dogs, it is important to know what signs and symptoms to look out for.
 Toxicity will vary depending on the breed, size and age of the dog.
-While these potentially poisonous foods are bad for all dogs, they are even more potent for smaller breeds, like shih tzus, Yorkies and chihuahuas.
-It is advisable to contact your vet or the animal poison line immediately if your dog is having a bad reaction, particularly if he has ingested cooked bones, grapes or raisins, onions or garlic, nuts, xylitol or chocolate.
+While these potentially poisonous foods are bad for all dogs, they are even more potent for relatively smaller breeds, like shih tzus, Yorkies and chihuahuas since they receive a higher ‘dose’.

 Common symptoms of poisoning include: